Loxo, Touro

 Santa María de Loxo is a Galician parish located in the north of the municipality of Touro, in the Galician province of A Coruña, Spain.
-In 2022, by IGE's data, it had 368 inhabitants (192 women and176 men) distributed through 18 population entities, which poses an overall population decline from 1999, when it had 526 inhabitants.
+In 2022, by IGE's data, it had 368 inhabitants (192 women and 176 men) distributed through 18 population entities, which poses an overall population decline from 1999, when it had 526 inhabitants.

 Geography

 Within its orography the hill of Coto which stands out at 392 m.
 Loxo has a river, the Pucheiras, a tributary of the Ulla.
-In Loxo's territory an part of and old open-pit mine can be found.
+In Loxo's territory a part of and old open-pit mine can be found.
 It was dedicated to the extraction of Copper, and it is currently owned by a construction company.

 The AC-240 runs through Loxo as well as the municipality of Touro.
 There are daily buses services between Loxo and Santiago de Compostela.

 Economy

 Loxo has transitioned from being mostly centered around farming and agriculture to a residential locality, relying economically on the secondary and tertiary sectors of Santiago de Compostela for a great share of the local income.